Avoiding sales tax pitfalls in a recurring revenue business model

-Predictable revenue.
-Predictable risk?
+Predictable revenue, predictable risk?

 Historically the subscription-based business model (the domain of monthly book deliveries and auto clubs), has been around for years.
 Today, companies from Internet service providers to software vendors to financial services firms are adopting the model and reaping the benefits.
+Zuora and Recurly are popular examples of recurring revenue management tools.

 As more commerce has moved to the web, the subscription-based model has encompassed emerging technology as well.
 Consumers are subscribing to services that let them buy an assortment of goods and services – including music downloads, e-books, clothing, and even food – on a recurring basis, rather than purchasing the same items on a one-off basis.